Greek Vineyard Estate

-Secluded 10.4 Acre Biodynamic Olive Farm, Vineyard, and Winery Estate with Panoramic Views of Northern Aegean Sea
+For Sale:Â Secluded 10.4 Acre Biodynamic Olive and Vineyard Estate with Panoramic Views of the Northern Aegean Sea

-This exclusive private residence has been cultivated and developed for over 30 years by a professional interior designer and her artist husband into a thoughtfully curated, peaceful, and tranquil getaway free from pollution and the stressors of modern life.
+This exclusive private residence has been cultivated and developed for over 35 years by a professional interior designer and her artist husband into a thoughtfully curated, peaceful, and tranquil getaway free from pollution and the stressors of modern life.

 From nearly every vantage point on the property, you can take in the expansive, ethereal, panoramic view of the Aegean Sea, neighboring islands of Patmos, Fourni, and Ikaria, and Mount Kerkis and the Bay of Marathokampos.